The Welding of Differential Gears for e-mobility Applications

 - Laser beam welding – using standard laser beam welding techniques, the various differential parts are seamlessly welded together.
 The fiber laser is programmed to exactly weld in the precise places required.
 The depth and weld shape can be varied as is required.

-The welding of differential gears process benefits
+What are the benefits of the welding of differential gears process ?

 Electric vehicle Manufacturers are working with laser manufacturers in the mass production of high-quality lightweight differentials for electric vehicles.
 The benefits of this process include:

-- Error free – the process is completed without any errors, this is critical for the smooth running of the differential.
+- Error free – the process is completed without any errors: this is critical for the smooth running of the differential.
 Also, human errors are removed in this process

 - Fusing of dissimilar metals – even dissimilar metals can be seamlessly welded during this process